mobnetic/compose-shared-element/README.md

 Here the transition between `FROM` and `TO` would start because we still remember that `FROM` element from first screen.
 I thought it's logical to remove elements from `SharedElementsRootState` when they are disposed (`onDispose`) is called.
 Although I found (mentioned in previous issue, above) that children of `AdapterList` are actually never disposed, we have no idea that the `FROM` element is gone.

 Can it be detected somehow?
-Is there any way to be notified when hierarchy of `SharedElementsRoot` changes so we can traverse all its children to check what's actually gone and whats there?
+Is there any way to be notified when something in hierarchy of `SharedElementsRoot` changes?
+I discovered that we can traverse the hierarchy by casting a `Measurable` to `LayoutNode` in `Layout`'s `MeasureBlock` and then traverse the hierarchy using `visitLayoutChildren`.
+By doing that we should be able to detect what's actually gone and what's there.
+Unfortunatelly, I believe that `MeasureBlock` is invoked only when direct children of `Layout` changes, and not for every nested change.

 ### Types: `FROM` and `TO`
 Currently they can be used interchangeably, which means it doesn't matter if first one if `FROM` or `TO`.
 They are only used to detect the "other" one from the pair.